exercism/v3/languages/python/exercises/concept/basics/.docs/after.md

 "MY SILLY SENTENCE FOR EXAMPLES."
 ```

-[Comments](https://realpython.com/python-comments-guide/#python-commenting-basics) in Python start with a `#` (_hash character_) that is not part of a string, and end at line termination.
+[Comments](https://realpython.com/python-comments-guide/#python-commenting-basics) in Python start with a `#` that is not part of a string, and end at line termination.
 Unlike many other programming languages, Python does not support multi-line comment marks.
 Each line of a comment block must start with the `#` character.
 Comments are ignored by the interpreter:

 ```python
 #this is a single line comment